 8. Clever Ali by Nancy Farmer

-Clever Ali is actually a folk tale which is as lengthy as a short chapter book in the guise of a picture book.
-It would be great for reluctant readers who need illustrations to both tell the story and break up text.
+Clever Ali is actually a folk tale that is as long as a short chapter book in the guise of a picture book.
+It would be great for reluctant readers who need illustrations to both tell the story and break up the text.
 Ali’s father takes care of the pigeons for a wicked Sultan.
 When Ali helps his father, he ends up spoiling a pigeon.
-This is a costly mistake for the pigeon eats the Sultan’s rare cherries.
+This is a costly mistake for the pigeon eats Sultan’s rare cherries.
 The punishment is being thrown into an oubliette (a kind of bottomless pit).
-Can Ali use his cleverness to save the day? [advanced picture book, ages 8-12]
+Can Ali use his cleverness to save the day? [advanced picture book, ages 6 and up]

 7. Muhammed by Demi

-Demi always creates beautiful illustrations that accompany the story of the prophet Muhammed and gives an excellent and accessible introduction to Islam. [advanced picture book, ages 9-12]
+Demi always creates beautiful illustrations that accompany the story of the prophet Muhammed and gives an excellent and accessible introduction to Islam. [advanced picture book, ages 7 and up]

 6. My Father’s Shop by Satomi Ichikawa

-This is a delightful book that brings cross cultural references regarding the sound that a rooster makes to good use!
-A little Morrocan boy, Mustafa, gets to keep a damaged rug from his father’s shop and he wears it over his head as he walks about the market place.
-The bright colors attracts a rooster and the commotion that follows leads customers from all over the world back to his father’s shop after sharing the how each person from a different country describes the rooster’s crow. [picture book, ages 3-8]
+This is a delightful book that brings cross-cultural references regarding the sound that a rooster makes to good use!
+A little Morrocan boy, Mustafa, gets to keep a damaged rug from his father’s shop and he wears it over his head as he walks about the marketplace.
+The bright colors attract a rooster and the commotion that follows leads customers from all over the world back to his father’s shop after sharing how each person from a different country describes the rooster’s crow. [picture book, ages 3 and up]

 5. Fatima and The Dream Thief by Oliver Streich

-In the rich culture of One Thousand and One Arabian Nights, Fatima and The Dream Thief (as well as with Clever Ali) is a folk tale in which a young girl, Fatima, has to outwit her cruel master to save both herself and her brother. [picture book, ages 4-8]
+In the rich culture of One Thousand and One Arabian Nights, Fatima and The Dream Thief (as well as with Clever Ali) is a folk tale in which a young girl, Fatima, has to outwit her cruel master to save both herself and her brother. [picture book, ages 4 and up]

-My son who is 6-years-old and I really love this series that shows a typical day in the life of a child in different countries including Nepal, Russia, and China.
+My son is 6 years old and I really love this series that shows a typical day in the life of a child in different countries including Nepal, Russia, and China.
 Afghanistan is their latest book.
-Set in Bamiyan, Afghanistan which is located on the famous Silk Road, the book is bi-lingual and also has Dari (a.k.a.
+Set in Bamiyan, Afghanistan which is located on the famous Silk Road, the book is bilingual and also has Dari (a.k.a.
 Afghan Farsi) on each page.
-Collage illustrations include both realistic photos with softly rendered pencil faces to stunning effect.
-Habiba is a little girl who tells us about a typical day in her life: fetching water, taking the sheep to pasture, and going to school.
+Collage illustrations include realistic photos with softly rendered pencil faces to stunning effect.
+Habiba is a little girl who tells us about a typical day in her life: fetching water, taking the sheep to the pasture, and going to school.
 References to the war are gently made.
-Habiba’s cousins, aunt and uncle are coming to live with her because their home has been destroyed.
+Habiba’s cousins, aunt, and uncle are coming to live with her because their home has been destroyed.
 Another subtle reference is the illustration of her uncle, a soldier who lost his legs and is in a wheelchair.
-The strong patriarchal family that is typical of Afghan culture is portrayed in a way that makes the story feel safe. [picture book, ages 4-9]
+The strong patriarchal family that is typical of Afghan culture is portrayed in a way that makes the story feel safe. [picture book, ages 4 and up]

 3. One Green Apple by Eve Bunting

 This was the book that made me want to create this list.
-It’s a book that every child should be read to either in their classroom or at home.
-A muslim girl from an unnamed country is a recent immigrant.
+It’s a book that every child should read either in their classroom or at home.
+A Muslim girl from an unnamed country is a recent immigrant.
 She’s on a school field trip to an apple farm and notices that some children are kind to her but others are not.
-With her dupatta on her head, and perhaps shy from English as a second language, she’s notably separate from the rest of the kids.
+With her dupatta on her head and perhaps shy from English as a second language, she’s notably separate from the rest of the kids.
 When they put apples into the cider press, her offering is a green apple because she doesn’t realize it’s not ripe.
 While some children protest her apple, the end result is a delicious cider.
-The message is an important one: our differences create something wonderful. [picture book, ages 4-9]
+The message is an important one: our differences create something wonderful. [picture book, ages 4 and up]

 2. Shabanu: Daughter of the Wind by Suzanne Fisher Staples